Teichlab/celloline/README.md

 The AWS instance handles jobs via [GNU parallel](http://www.gnu.org/software/parallel/), and this job handling (pipeline parameter --cluster aws) is also well suited for dedicated servers, instances or farms which are not dependent on LSF queueing systems using bsub.
 Please cite parallel appropriately, as asked on the website.

 After creating a AWS profile go to the console and choose ES2 and "Launch Instance" and then Community AMIs, where you search for celloline.
+The AMI is on us-west-2 region and has the id ami-a0bb57c0.

 ##Running the pipeline with test data.
 We advice that you always try the pipeline with a small toy set for testing that everything works.
 This could be a subset of the cells and only the first few thousand reads.
 This can ususlly be run on the cheap t2.large instance, and will make sure that everything runs before upgrading the instance.